Jackie Sherrill: Texas A&M

 On January 19, 1982, Sherrill was hired by Texas A&M as a replacement for Tom Wilson, signing a record six year contract for over $1.7 million.
 Sherrill was the head coach of the Texas A&M Aggies from 1982 to 1988.
 While head coach at A&M Sherrill started the tradition of the "12th Man Kickoff Team"; this tradition is still observed by A&M today, though in a significantly scaled back form, including a single walk-on rather than an entire kicking team unit.
 In his seven seasons as the coach of the Aggies, Texas A&M won 52 games, lost 28, and had one tie.
 Texas A&M won three consecutive Southwest Conference championships under Sherrill, in 1985, 1986 and 1987.
 As a result, the Aggies played in the Cotton Bowl Classic at the end of each season, defeating Auburn University 36–16 on January 1, 1986 and Notre Dame 35–10 on January 1, 1988, and losing to Ohio State University 28–12 on January 1, 1987.
 He is also one of the few coaches to leave Texas A&M with a winning record against the Longhorns, winning his last five against Texas after losing his first two.
 However, he only won three out of seven games versus Texas A&M's other conference rival, Arkansas, in that same time span.
+Prior to the 1988 game at Arkansas, Sherrill was quoted saying "Any team that wants to win the conference will have to beat us first".
+Arkansas head coach Ken Hatfield and his players took that quote to heart, and defeated the Aggies 25-20 to win the conference title, ending A&M's Southwest Conference championship streak at three.

 In 1988, Sherrill's Aggies were put under probation by the NCAA for a period of two years.
 Violations included improper employment, extra benefits, unethical conduct and lack of institutional control.
 Sherrill was not personally found guilty of any infractions.
 However, in December 1988, Sherrill resigned.